Andre-Ant/callbunker-mobile/replit.md

 # Overview

 CallBunker is a comprehensive communication security platform featuring both backend call screening services and a complete mobile application.
 The system protects users from unwanted calls through PIN/verbal authentication while providing cost-effective native mobile calling with caller ID spoofing.
-It integrates with Twilio for voice services and Google Voice for privacy protection, offering a complete solution for secure business and personal communications, now including protected texting functionality.
+It integrates with Twilio for voice services and Google Voice for privacy protection, offering a complete solution for secure business and personal communications.
+The project now features a production-ready mobile app configured for APK build through Expo Application Services, with traditional SMS messaging awaiting A2P 10DLC registration.

 # User Preferences